-- AML Symptoms and Causes
+- AML Symptoms

 - AML Risk Factors

-- AML Diagnosis and Treatment
+- AML Diagnosis

-- AML Stages and Survival
+- AML Stages

 Acute myeloid leukemia, or AML for short, is a type of cancer that affects the blood and bone marrow.
 This disease is called “acute” because of its aggressive nature, and “myeloid” because it affects the myeloid cells, which develop into red blood cells, white blood cells or platelets.

 AML is known by several other names, including acute myelogenous leukemia, acute myelocytic leukemia, acute granulocytic leukemia and acute non-lymphocytic leukemia.

 The symptoms of AML often include one or more of the following:

 - weight loss